kean/DFCache/README.md

 ### Key Features
- - Well-documented API.
- - Thoroughly tested.
-Written for and used heavily in the iOS application with more than half a million active users.
+ - Thoroughly tested and well-documented.
  - LRU cleanup (discards least recently used items first).
  - Metadata implemented on top on UNIX extended file attributes.
  - Encoding and decoding implemented using blocks.
 Store any kind of Objective-C objects or manipulate data directly.